The-Philomath/LearningCurve/Articles/C++/Functor.md

 ## About
 Functors or function objects are the objects of a class which has overloaded function call operator i.e. `()`.
-Objects of Functor call can behave like a function call.
+Objects of Functor can behave like a function call.

 Functor call is not a function call.
 Unlike functions functors do have states.
 And we can use functors as callable, wherever we need to pass a callable like in the comparators.